Az-Ghalistan/Alistan/happiness.md

 Allah says in Yunus (10:26)
 > Those who do good will have the finest reward and even more.
 Neither gloom nor disgrace will cover their faces.
 It is they who will be the residents of Paradise.
 They will be there forever.

-Such an objective is a perfectly sane and durable way of becoming happy, as it offers the continuous hope of something greater, officially guaranteed by the promise of God, thus letting the brain simmer down at the sight of a future of eternal, retributed success.
+Such an objective is a perfectly sane and durable way of becoming happy, as it offers the continuous hope of something greater, officially guaranteed by the promise of God; thus letting the brain simmer down at the sight of a future of eternally retributed success.
-Also, exploring the promise of God is a shake-proof ideal, as it never dies as soon as your faith lives, whatever bad may happen in your life : it is unbound to any material, temporal or logical ties.
+Also, exploring the promise of God is an indismissable ideal, as it never dies as long as your faith lives, whatever bad may happen in your life - it is unbound to any material, temporal or logical ties.
+God's mercy is eternally available.

 Allah says in Yunus (10:55)
 > Surely to Allah belongs whatever is in the heavens and the earth.
 Surely Allah’s promise is always true, but most of them do not know.

-However, some people argue that such a promise make men lazy and unproductive.
-Indeed, it makes men lazy and unproductive in sin and futile enjoyments of the daily life, and encourages them to work hard for their retribution instead, making good deeds and helping society, overall becoming grateful individuals whose place is well deserved.
+However, some people argue that such a promise could turn men into lazy and unproductive individuals.
+Indeed, it makes men unproductive in sin and futile enjoyments of the daily life, and instead encourages them to work hard for their retribution, making good deeds and helping society; overall becoming grateful individuals whose place is well deserved.

 Narrated Ka'ab bin Ujrah (may Allah be pleased with him) (Jami' at-Tirmidhi) Muhammad ﷺ said: